kristinehkim/svg-logo-maker/README.md

 ## Room for Improvement
-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+- Text to be more centered

 ## Acknowledgements